vohai2003/hdp_data_tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-2.md

 **Figure 3:** Sense HAT female pins connected to Raspberry Pi male pins

-> Note: If you haven't installed Raspbian OS on your Raspberry Pi, refer to **Appendx A**.
+> Note: If you haven't installed Raspbian OS on your Raspberry Pi, refer to **Appendix A**.

 ### 1.2: Power the Raspberry Pi and Establish Internet Connection

-Plug into the Raspberry Pi a micro usb (could be phone charger) connector to provide power and ethernet to provide internet access.
+Plug into the Raspberry Pi a micro USB (could be phone charger) connector to provide power and ethernet to provide internet access.

 ![power-ethernet_rpi](assets/tutorial2/power-ethernet_rpi.png)